kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

 ## Application

-The faculty job application is an argument for your value alignment typically spanning a set of 4 or 5 documents, plus academic references.
+The faculty job application is an argument for your value alignment typically spanning a set of 4 or 5 documents and academic references.

 1. Cover letter, formally prepared.
 1. Academic CV, very different in format, content, and context from a resume.